 print(perm)Balanced parentheses¶

-Back in the days before all of the wonderful IDE’s that are available for free today, programmers had to write code in terminals or very simple text editors.
+Back in the days before all of the wonderful IDEs that are available for free today, programmers had to write code in terminals or very simple text editors.
 If you’ve ever used vim or emacs, you know that they are not very good at telling you when you’ve made a mistake.
 Additionally, try writing some code in something like NotePad++ and you’ll seriously wonder how programmers ever got anything done.

 One very typical mistake that was easy to make in those days was to lose track of parentheses.
 In a complicated parenthetical expression, it was easy to either forget to close an open parenthesis, or to add an extra one at the end.
 I was once working on a long program that would not compile and I ended up printing out the entire program and marking the parentheses with a highlighter to find my mistake.
-Now the editor will just highlight the matching parenthesis for you, or just go ahead a fix them without your even noticing.
+Now the editor will just highlight the matching parenthesis for you, or just go ahead and fix them without your even noticing.

 It’s not magic that balances those parenthesis in your code editor though, it’s a stack.
 Specifically, it’s a stack of open parentheses.
 Every time you open a parenthesis, you push it onto the stack.
-Every time you close a parenthesis, you pop if off the stack.
+Every time you close a parenthesis, you pop it off the stack.

 If you finish with parenthesis still on the stack, you know you’ve forgotten to close something somewhere.
 If you try to pop a parenthesis off of an empty stack, you know you’re trying to close something that was never opened.
 If you end up with an empty stack, no more and no less, you can rest assured that your parentheses are balanced.